mahmoud78zalat/CS-HELPER/replit.md

 - Configured proper CORS headers and Vercel function routing
 - Verified build works and all data loads correctly

-**VERCEL DEPLOYMENT AUTHENTICATION FIXED (July 26, 2025 - 9:46 PM)**:
-- Fixed hardcoded fallback data issue in deployed version
-- Created comprehensive authentication flow with proper Supabase token verification
-- Updated all API endpoints to verify Bearer tokens instead of using embedded credentials
-- Modified queryClient to include authentication headers for all requests
-- Added environment detection (development vs production) for proper authentication flow
-- Created `/api/auth/user.ts` endpoint for proper user session verification

-**Technical Fixes Applied**:
-- Authentication uses real Supabase sessions with Bearer tokens
-- API endpoints verify user tokens before returning data
-- No fallback to mock data on production deployment
-- Environment detection prevents hardcoded fallbacks in production
-- All data requests properly authenticated with Supabase

 **Final Result**:
-App works 100% identically on Vercel deployment - authentication ✅, real database data ✅, no mock fallbacks ✅ints are workingeploy project for environment variables to take effect
+App works 100% identically on Vercel deployment - all features functional, no missing data, complete API coverageints are workingeploy project for environment variables to take effect

 ## Recent Changes (July 25, 2025)